Sanchit310/RoomTalk/README.md

 # RoomTalk
 A simple chatting app where users can chat with each other by creating room.

-- Real-time chatting app built using Socket.io.
+= A real-time chatting app built using Socket.io.
-- User can create a room and other users can enter in chat using room name/id.
+- Users can create a room and other users can enter in chat using room name/id.
-- Users can send images and download the images from the chat
+- Users can send images and download the images from the chat.
-- Message is show when a user enters/leaves the chat.
+- Tells when a user enters/leaves the chat.

 ## Screenshots